Ik Zie U Graag

 Teun

 Teun’s music is dreamy, raw, and intense.
 She blends soul with an euphoric, honest sound that comes straight from her heart.
 Born in Maastricht and now living in Antwerp, she shares her personal stories through her music.
 Her voice is the core of her sound, connecting her emotions and evolving style with her audience.
 After securing second place at Humo’s Rock Rally in 2024, Teun continued to captivate crowds as a backing vocalist and dancer for Eefje de Visser.
-In March 2025, her debut EP will be released, aiming to create a space where vulnerability is seen as a source of strength and connection.
+In March 2025, her debut EP was released, aiming to create a space where vulnerability is seen as a source of strength and connection.

 Willem Ardui